Luís Lopes de Sequeira

 Luís Lopes de Sequeira (died 4 September 1681) was a military commander in Portuguese Angola.

 Biography

 Of mixed Portuguese and Angolan descent, Sequeira rose to the rank of captain-general of the forces in the colony, and led the army that defeated and killed King António I of Kongo at the Battle of Mbwila on 29 October 1665.

-Sequeira died in the Battle of Katole on 4 September 1681.
+Sequeira was assassinated during the Battle of Katole by a Portuguese soldier on 4 September 1681.

 Sequeira is the subject of a play by José Mena Abrantes, Sequeira, Luís Lopes ou o mulato dos prodígios (first performed 1995).